 Infant and Toddler engineering

-Engineering in early childhood environments is often avoided simply because we’re not very familiar with engineering.
-We will demystify engineering by clarifying what it is and identify ways engineering is already happening every day in infant toddler learning environments.
+with the topic(s).
+We will clarify what STEM is and identify ways that it is already happening every day in infant toddler learning environments.

 Learn how intentional investigations support mature play and children’s natural proclivity to wonder, inquire, and explore.
 Understand the differences between activities, explorations, and investigations and how to encourage an investigation based learning approach.